What Do Isopods Eat? (& The Best Isopod Food Options)

 I love it when a plan comes together!

-Seemingly, any leaf litter will do.
-It’s worth sterilizing any that you collect yourself (30 mins at 200°F is the usual recommendation), or you can buy it in ready to go.
+It’s worth sterilizing any that you collect yourself (30 mins at 200ยฐF is the usual recommendation), or you can buy it in ready to go.

 Finally, most bioactive substrates are going to contain some form of organic compost.
 It’s designed mostly for plants, but you bet your isopods are going to love it too.
-See my guide to isopod substrate for a deep dive into this.
+See my guide to substrate for isopods for a deep dive into this.

-In the classic ABG mix, that would be the peat moss component, but I prefer to use (the more renewable) earthworm castings.
+In our terrarium substrate mix we use earthworm castings.
 It’s literally the waste of worms.
 You can’t get closer to nature than that…

 Plant-based Isopod Food Recipes